 If you want to look around properly I’d allow two hours at the Australian War Memorial.
 The large Poppy Café next to it is also lovely if you want to stay for lunch or a coffee.

-Afternoon: Canberra Museum & Gallery
+Day 2 Afternoon Itinerary: Canberra Museum & Gallery

 Back in the city, Canberra Museum and Gallery is a small space on the corner of London Circle and City Square that takes about half an hour to look around.